 Class names are to use Pascal casing.

-Indentation & Spacing
+INDENTATION & SPACING

 Do not use spaces for indentation.
 Use a tab

 Use a single line to separate methods of a class.

 Curly Braces for a method or block of code should be placed on a new line.
 No curly braces should be used if there is only one item in a logical block of code.